TinXsat/project-structure/README.md

  - Radio transmission of measurements data in minimal rate one packet per second.
  - Calculation of altitude based on atmospheric pressure.

-## Demonstration of cansat system for rescue operations during natural disasters.
+## Demonstration of cansat system for rescue operations during natural disasters :volcano:

 ### Key goals :key: